-Why not include some entertainment at your wedding like an open air outdoor photo booth.
-You can also include some vintage games or a dessert food station?
-This links back to my comment above about bringing the outdoors inside.
+Why not include some entertainment at your wedding like an open-air outdoor photo booth.
+You can also include some vintage games or a dessert food station.
+This links back to my comment above about bringing the outdoors to the inside.
 Also keeps your guests entertained should you wish to include these in between your ceremony and reception.

 Our planning team can help with all of these options and more.
 We can help you to source and personalise your rustic themed favours?
 Ideas can include honey, jam, granola and hot chocolate mix, personalised tea or seed packets or even mini plants; these are all great ways to rustically thank your guests for coming.

 To help with decorating your vision for a rustic themed wedding, we have prepared a style guide.
 Download our Rustic Wedding Inspiration Board here.

 Remember, you are only limited by your imagination.
 So if this is what you would like for your wedding day, book a complimentary initial consultation with one of our planners.
 See how we can turn your ideas into a reality for you.

 What are your thoughts of a rustic theme?
 What comes to your mind when you think of this theme?
 Are you having (or did have ) a rustic themed wedding) Join the discussion below and let us know 🙂